 We’re looking for several key skills in candidates when they apply to the firm, and these go much further than the academic requirements we have in place.
 We consider mitigating circumstances, use contextual recruitment to allow us to look at every application in context and holistically, and are looking for evidence of individuals who:

 We ask candidates to submit a cover letter as part of the online application form, which is a brilliant opportunity for applicants to concisely explain their interest in law, relevant skills, and – crucially – that they understand the firm and how we’re different to our competitors.

-Unfortunately, not all candidates understand the importance of the cover letter and we still see too many generic letters.
-If you can replace ‘White & Case’ with the name of one our competitors in a cover letter and it still works, you are not tailoring your application enough and are missing out on the chance to set out why you are interested in White & Case specifically.
+Unfortunately, not all candidates understand the importance of the cover letter and we still receive many generic cover letters.
+If you can replace ‘White & Case’ with the name of one our competitors in a cover letter and it still works, you haven’t tailored your application enough and are missing out on the chance to show us why you’re interested in White & Case specifically.

 For the vacation scheme, the assessment process begins with the online application, followed by a video interview, face-to-face interview and written task.
 Assessment of candidates is then ongoing during the vacation scheme, with the same tasks undertaken as a direct applicant would during an assessment centre, and the interview with two partners taking place during the second week of the scheme.

-The best way to find the right fit for you is to attend events, whether virtual or physical, such as law fairs and insight days to have meaningful conversations with people from law firms – if you can picture yourself working alongside them, that is a really positive sign.
+The best way to find the right fit for you is to attend events, whether virtual or physical, such as law fairs and insight days to have meaningful conversations with people from law firms – if you can picture yourself working alongside them, that’s a positive sign.
 We offer opportunities to do just that from a candidate’s first year at university, through every stage to graduate level.